Part-time: One year over two semesters.

 The four core modules (each offering 20 credits at Level 6) run over one academic year, with students studying two modules in each semester (as shown above).
 Successful completion of the four core modules will complete the Graduate Certificate programme.

-Having provided average module ratings of more than 9/10 for each of the practice skills modules, students from the 2014-15 cohort provided a range of highly complementary feedback – to quote a few of the students:
+Students from previous cohorts have provided a range of highly complementary feedback – to quote a few of the students from 2016 & 2017:

 For further information, please email: